Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 * You must come to the appointment alone where possible and if you have someone with you they must wait in the car after escorting you to the entrance.

-* The toilet is of very high risk and so therefore should not be used if at all possible.All persons to try to avoid touching surfaces where possible.
+* The toilet is of very high risk and so therefore should not be used if at all possible.

-I hope this is all clear and will allow us to come back to work/treatments in a safe way for everyone.
+* All persons to try to avoid touching surfaces where possible.

-I look forward to seeing you all soon.
+I hope this is all clear and reassures you that we are doing everything possible to keep everyone safe.

 Thank you for your custom.
-Stay well, and I look forward to seeing you soon
+I look forward to seeing you all soon.

 Donna